 On the other hand, if the scratch test reveals that the layer beneath the outer bark is brown, without the presence of a green layer, that twig or branch portion is dead.
 Continue checking around the tree or shrub to determine if the entire plant is dead, or just portions.
 Follow up by bending twigs to see if they snap, giving a second opinion of death.

-If the above-ground portion of a deciduous (leafy) shrub is injured, the shrub can often regrow from the base.
-But if the entire above-ground portion of a tree is injured, the tree is often best removed, even if it start to regrow from the base.
+If the above-ground portion of a deciduous (leafy) shrub is injured, the shrub usually regrows from the base after pruning back.
+But if the entire above-ground portion of a tree is injured, the tree is often best removed, even if sprouts emerge from the base.

-If in doubt, there’s nothing wrong with being patient to see what spring and early summer brings.
+If in doubt, be patient to see what spring and early summer brings.
+Happy Gardening!